Bhutan national football team: 2018 FIFA World Cup qualification

-2019 AFC Asian Cup Qualification
+2019 AFC Asian Cup qualification

 Bar the initial victories over Sri Lanka, one of the few positives to be taken from their inaugural World Cup qualifying campaign was that their presence in the second round guaranteed their qualification for the qualifying playoff round of the 2019 AFC Asian Cup.
 Two rounds of play-off matches were played to determine the final eight qualifiers for the third round.
 The draw was made on 7 April 2016, at the AFC House in Kuala Lumpur, Malaysia.
 The first round of matches were played between 2 and 7 June 2016 and the second round of matches between 6 September and 11 October 2016.
 As the lowest ranked of all the teams taking part in the play-off round, Bhutan entered in round two, where they were drawn against Bangladesh.
 The first match was played on 6 September, with the second leg played on 11 October 2016.
 Bhutan drew the first leg 0–0, breaking a twelve match losing streak in official matches and a fifteen match losing streak in total.
 Bhutan ended up winning the second match 3–1, giving them a 3–1 advantage on aggregate and enabling them to advance to round three of the Asian Cup qualification.
 Bhutan were drawn on 23 January 2017 with Maldives, Palestine and Oman; the draw was moved from 18 January.
 The Bhutanese were eliminated from contention after four straight losses, especially a 10–0 away loss to Palestine.

-2022 World Cup Qualification
+2022 FIFA World Cup qualification

 Bhutan were eliminated when they lost 5–1 on aggregate to Guam.
 They won the first match at home 1–0 but lost the return leg 5–0.